 If you frequently wake up sleepier and more irritable than when you went to sleep, and if your partner has complained about your loud, chronic snoring, you may be unknowingly suffering from the condition known as sleep apnea.
 Obstructive sleep apnea occurs when the soft tissues in your mouth collapse during sleep, partially or completely blocking the proper flow of air through the windpipe.

 - Dry mouth or sore throat upon waking

 Your TMJ, or the temporomandibular joint, is the small network of bones, nerves, and ligaments that helps your jaw open, close, and move around properly.
-If you suffer from a clicking, popping jaw, you are likely dealing TMJ/TMD, or temporomandibular dysfunction.
+If you suffer from a clicking, popping jaw, you could be dealing TMJ/TMD, or temporomandibular dysfunction.
 It’s a condition that causes chronic pain and can affect your ability to eat and speak properly.

-TMJ/TMD can be caused by a number of factors, including facial trauma or a blow to the face, a misaligned bite, stress, anxiety, or even certain medications.
+TMJ/TMD can be caused by a number of factors, including facial trauma, a misaligned bite, stress, anxiety, or even certain medications.
 The condition is closely linked to nighttime teeth grinding, so patients who have jaw issues are likely to experience the negative side effects of bruxism, too -- most seriously, worn, fractured, or broken teeth.